What is relevant life insurance?

 - The company takes out a life insurance policy on the life of a named director or employee.

-- The policy is written into a discretionary trust at the outset to ensure the benefit is paid to the chosen beneficiaries.
+- The policy is written into a discretionary trust at the outset to ensure the benefit is paid to the chosen beneficiaries (why the trust is so important).

 - The company pays the premiums directly to the insurer.
 These may qualify as a deductible business expense if the policy is provided wholly and exclusively for business purposes.